 When you build a permanent home video studio setup something wonderful happens.
 Your enthusiasm won’t subside due to the constant set up and clear down of your video equipment.

 Is setting up and clearing away equipment really such a chore?
-Believe me, if you do it enough times it sure is.
-I regularly provide a video studio at business EXPOs and the set up can take up to two hours.
+Believe me, after you’ve done it a few times, it certainly will feel like it’s a chore.
+I regularly provide a video studio at business EXPOs and the setup can take up to two hours.
 Packing away takes less time, but it’s certainly not a five-minute job.
 With experience, I’ve refined the process.
 Setup and clear down take about an hour each.
 Of course, some help would speed things up.

 Think about it.
 With a permanent home video studio, it may only take half an hour to record a ten-minute video.
 But add set up and clear-down time and the ten-minute video takes three hours to record.
 Obviously, this is NOT the way to be productive.